-•OUR GOAL is to give teachers an authentic research experience. •WE USE real astronomical data from archives housed at IPAC (ground- and space-based missions and surveys; primarily but not only infrared).
+•WE USE real astronomical data from archives housed at IPAC (ground- and space-based missions and surveys; primarily but not only infrared).
 And each team does a new project.

 •WE SELECT teachers from a national competitive application process; 4 times as many people applied as we had advertised spots for 2012, and 5 times as many applied for 2013.
 Ideal applicants are already familiar with the basics of astronomy (e.g., what is a magnitude) and quantitative measures of astronomical data (e.g., what is a FITS file), but have not yet done research.
 Most of our educators are high school teachers, but also 8th grade, community college, & informal educators participate. •No school would hire a football coach who had never played the game, and yet most science teachers have never done real scientific research.
 Our model works, and should be extendable to other sciences.